 Is avoidance defensible?

-There is however a common view on morality (or ‘the spirit of the law’) outside tax that could be expressed as it being immoral to take advantage of a weaker party and this is expressed in such legislation as the Unfair Contract Terms Act.
-In most cases of disputes between states and taxpayers one might consider the taxpayer to be the weaker party, but this is not necessarily the case with large corporate taxpayers.
+There is however a common view on morality (or ‘the spirit of the law’) outside tax that could be expressed as it being immoral to take advantage of a weaker party.
+This is expressed in such legislation as the Unfair Contract Terms Act.
+In most cases of disputes between states and taxpayers, one would consider the taxpayer to be the weaker party, but this is not necessarily the case with large corporate taxpayers.

-A better view, in the opinion of the writer, is that of U.S. Supreme Court justice, Oliver Wendell Holmes Jr. (1841 – 1935) who stated in one of his judgements that “Taxes are what we pay for civilized society”.
-On this basis the citizen has a duty to pay tax and that duty has a deeper foundation than simply that the state demands it through its legislation, although that does not deny the possibility that a particular tax may be unfair or unjust.
+A better view is that of U.S. Supreme Court justice, Oliver Wendell Holmes Jr. (1841 – 1935) who stated in one of his judgements that “Taxes are what we pay for civilised society”.
+On this basis, the citizen has a duty to pay tax and that duty has a deeper foundation than simply that the state has demanded it through its legislation (although that does not negate the possibility that a particular tax may be unfair or unjust).

 This would suggest that avoidance such as that described above where the clear and, we will assume, just and reasonable, intention of the legislators is being circumvented is unacceptable or even immoral.

-So we can consider that tax planning is the legitimate use of the tax legislation to gain advantages that are intentionally offered through the tax system and that tax avoidance is the illegitimate use of the system to gain unintended advantages whilst tax evasion involves going outside the system altogether.
+So we can consider that tax planning is the legitimate use of the tax legislation to gain advantages that are intentionally offered through the tax system and that tax avoidance is the illegitimate use of the system to gain unintended advantages, whilst tax evasion involves operating outside of the legal tax system altogether.

-It is reasonably easy then to identify planning as a legitimate and even laudable activity and evasion as crime, but avoidance may to some appear to be a grey area in between, although this writer considers much of it tends rather more to the dark grey.
+It is reasonably easy then, to identify planning as a legitimate (even laudable) activity and evasion as crime, but avoidance may to some appear to be a grey area in between, although this writer considers much of it tends rather more to the dark grey.

 Avoidance or evasion?